 This process involves three (3) steps in almost all cases.

-Firstly we get to know your own circumstances and the features of your matter.
-We then draft forms and submissions on your behalf, putting the very best arguments in relation to your application forward and addressing any negative aspects of your case in a full frank and professional manner.
+Firstly, we get to know your own circumstances and the features of your matter.
+We then draft forms and submissions on your behalf, putting the very best arguments in relation to your application forward and addressing any negative aspects of your case in a full, frank and professional manner.

 Secondly, after consultation and feedback, we get to a point where we are confident in making a formal lodgment of an application to Australia’s Department of Home Affairs (DHA).
 The department is the authority that grants permission to enter or stay in Australia.

 Thirdly and finally, we communicate and follow up with the Department about the progress of your case.
-We are the buffer between visa applicants and sponsors on the over hand and the DHA case officer on the other hand.
+We are the buffer between visa applicants and sponsors on the one hand and the DHA case officer on the other hand.
 Our legal representation as your immigration attorneys gives you breathing space.

 We protect our clients from unnecessary delays or unfair or legally inappropriate immigration decisions of errant case officers.
 Let us protect you.

 We will help you decide what to do next after you receive a visa refusal notification.
 Should you appeal?
 Should you re-lodge?
 Can you start again at all?
-Is a new application as well an appeal the best way forward?
+Is a new application as well as an appeal the best way forward?

 In most cases, you’ll receive a “Notice of Intention To Consider Cancellation” prior to your visa being cancelled.
 If it is cancelled, then it’s likely that other bridging visas you hold will also be cancelled.
-We’ll hep you decide immediately whether you should appeal the visa cancellation.
-As you will hold no visa immediately after the time of your visa is cancelled, we can help lodge an appeal and make an application for a bridging visa until such time as the appeal is heard.
+We’ll help you decide immediately whether you should appeal the visa cancellation.
+As you will hold no visa immediately after the time your visa is cancelled, we can help lodge an appeal and make an application for a bridging visa until such time as the appeal is heard.
 If your visa is cancelled under the character provisions in the Migration Act, we can help decide what steps to take next with these so-called section 501 cancellations.

 Most appeals lodged after visa refusal decisions are reviewable in the Migration & Refugee Division (MRD) of the AAT.
 Some protection visa decisions are reviewed on the papers (without a hearing) by the Immigration Assessing Authority (IAA).
 Character related refusals are most often heard in the General Division of the AAT.
-We have 20 years experience preparing lodging and appearing in appeals in all these jurisdictions, but also in further appeals from these decisions.
+We have 20 years of experience preparing, lodging and appearing in appeals in all these jurisdictions, but also in further appeals resulting from these decisions.
 Such further appeals are made to the Federal Circuit Court and the Federal Court of Australia.

 We help apply for Australian citizenship.
 We also advise clients on how to appeal decisions made to refuse Australian citizenship to Australian permanent residents.

-The view that longer submissions are more compelling “better” submissions or that longer submissions represent better value for money for clients is too often held by laypersons, but it is a view that is inconceived.
+The view that longer submissions are more compelling “better” submissions or that longer submissions represent better value for money for clients is too often held by laypersons, but it is a view that is ill-conceived.”

-You must have a very succinct statement (letter) as to why a favourable decision should be made and indeed can be made quickly by the decision maker, because of the submission provided.
+You must have a very succinct statement (letter) as to why a favourable decision should be made and indeed can be made quickly by the decision-maker, because of the submission provided.

 The chronology should be followed by relevant supporting documents (with an index) which support the chronology that you are making.
-Each supporting document should be labels (for example “A”) and mentioned in the chronology.
+Each supporting document should be labelled (for example “A”) and mentioned in the chronology.